JamesMGreene/node-playerglobal/README.md

 A Node.js module wrapper for downloading/installing _**ALL**_ versions of the "playerglobal.swc" API library in order to target all modern versions of Flash Player.

+If you would prefer to be able to always have the latest versions without this waiting for this module to be updated and re-published, check out [JamesMGreene/node-playerglobal-latest](https://github.com/JamesMGreene/node-playerglobal-latest) instead.

 ## Install